alecthomas/hcl/README.md

 `block`              | Specifies that the value is to populated from a block.
 `label`              | Specifies that the value is to populated from a block label.
 `optional`           | As with attr, but the field is optional.
 `remain`             | Specifies that the value is to be populated from the remaining body after populating other fields.
-The field type must be `hcl.Node`.
+The field type must be of type `[]*hcl.Entry`.